PjgZSK/learn/opengl/helloTriangle.md

         with glViewport
     the resulting screen-space coordinates are then transform to fragments as inputs to your fragment shader.
     the function requires 4 coordinates for the left, bottom, right and top coordinates of your viewport rectangle. the coordinates
-        specified tell opengl how to map its NDC to *windows coordinates*(in the range as specified by the given coordinates)
+        specified tell OpenGL how to map its NDC to *windows coordinates*(in the range as specified by the given coordinates)
 * define a triangle vertex data in NDC in a float array :
     ```
     float vertices[] = {